morgankj/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).
+  Closure refers to when a function accesses something outside of it's direct block for a piece of data.
+This can be within a nested function (a child looking for something defined in its parent's scope, but outside of its own), or further (as in globally defined variables).

 2. Study the following code, then answer the questions below.

 ```js